-Music is for everyone, regardless of age or experience level.
 There are a multitude of benefits to playing a musical instrument, including improved memory, coordination, and self-esteem, but the ultimate goal is finding joy in making music.
+At any age or experience level, musical expression and connection are the guiding principal for students.

 I believe in a strong foundation of breathing, tone, and technique, and a continuous refinement of fundamental skills.
 Lessons encourage students to become more self-aware while playing, and therefore promote self-questioning, observation, and discovery.
 Students learn to practice efficiently by becoming their own teachers, and become more intuitive collaborators and educators.